petewills/Model31/README.md

 This program models a set of reservoir layers, computing reflection timeshifts and amplitudes.
  - A "layer" is one rock unit, describer by a dictionary
- - A "stack" is a set of leyers representing a 1D model
+ - A "stack" is a set of layers representing a 1D model
  - A "traverse" is a set of stacks, ordered, that represents a model along a line
+ - A "vintage" is a traverse at one 4D time
- - A "model" is a set of traverses, representing vintages in 4D
+ - A "survey" is a bunch of vintages, giving a 4D survey.

  It is written in plain python.